-SWIDWIN, Poland - A mass casualty exercise is most often extremely vivid and hyper realistic.
-These exercises seemingly take the realism a step further each iteration to provide the most realistic training possible for medical health care professionals ranging from emergency medical technician's, ambulance drivers and surgical doctors.
-Mass casualty exercises in some cases will go as far as rushing a simulation patient from the battle field with an injury all the way to the operating room for a potentially life-saving operation.
-These exercises provide invaluable information regarding potentially saving a service members life and push the military medical teams to there limits in a controlled environment.
+Mass casualty exercises in some cases will go as far as rushing a simulation patient from the battle field with an injury all the way to the operating room for a potentially lifesaving operation.
+These exercises provide invaluable information regarding what it would take to save a service member's life and push the military medical teams to their limits in a controlled environment.

-This year at Saber Strike, there are approximately 19 countries supporting the joint training operations in the Drawsko Pomorskie area of Poland.
-The 306th Hospital Support Regiment based in York, England, the 212 Combat Support Hospital based in Kaiserslautern, Germany, and the Polish First Army Field Hospital from Bydgoszcz, Poland.
-These three military groups make up the 237 personnel which staff the field hospital during this year's Saber Strike exercise.
+This year at Exercise Saber Strike, there are approximately 19 countries supporting the joint training operations in the Drawsko Pomorskie area of Poland.
+The British 306th Hospital Support Regiment based in York, England, the U.S. 212th Combat Support Hospital based in Kaiserslautern, Germany, and the Polish First Army Field Hospital from Bydgoszcz, Poland, are the three military groups make up the 237 personnel which staff the field hospital during this year's Saber Strike exercise.

 "Its about stressing the system where it's not normally stressed.
 This is the third or fourth exercise we've done with these guys.
-They were good, now they're really good and they are getting better each time."
-Said Lt.
-Col. Wright.
+They were good, now they're really good and they are getting better each time," said Lt.
+Col. Kelvin Wright of the 212th Combat Support Hospital.
 "This training is vital so that when we deploy together in the future the injuries will be real, but the medical staff has had themselves tested already."

 "We've learned that we have the same ideas and principles but have slightly different procedures.
 Our operations have completely intertwined at Saber Strike this year.
-Currently our medical teams have Polish and British Doctors as well as American medical services mixed in throughout" said Sgt.
-1st Class Courtney Moore of the 212 CSH.
+Currently our medical teams have Polish and British doctors as well as American medical services mixed in throughout" said Sgt.
+1st Class Courtney Moore of the 212th Combat Support Hospital.
 "We watched each others' procedures and created a hybridized system which benefits us all as well as the patients."